 Above: The Finding of the True Cross, Agnolo Gaddi, Florence, 1380 One of the outcomes of the Crusades was the production of many religious relics.
 Among these alleged instruments of Divinity the more common ones […]

-June 7, 2020Comments Off on Atbash Cipher Theory and Baphomet
+June 7, 2020Comments Off on Knights Templar Architecture: Practicality and Praise

-June 7, 2020Comments Off on The History of the Pentagram and Its Symbolism
+June 7, 2020Comments Off on The Rite of Strict Observance

 June 7, 2020Comments Off on Templarism: Its Duty And Its Sphere